Mmartinerom/Optimization-Financial-Modelling/README.md

 - **StockRiskAnalysis_CAPM.py** Python script automating the download of monthly stock prices, calculating returns, obtaining Fama-French factors, and estimating the expected return using CAPM.

 - **CAPM_OLS_Regression.py:** Module for retrieving Fama-French three-factor model data and using regular OLS regression for CAPM Beta estimation.
+- **Frontera de Markowitz & portafolio de Tobin.ipynb:** Python performing financial portfolio optimization using the Markowitz framework in modern portfolio theory, aiming to maximize returns for a given level of risk
+- **Equilibrio General.ipynb:** Python script implementing a Lucas Tree model.
+The model describes the evolution of consumption and wealth over time and is particularly relevant in the context of pricing assets.
+The script considers multiple investors, each with different risk preferences, and solves for the optimal allocations and wealth dynamics.

 ## How to Use